foundriesio/docs/source/glossary/index.rst

      Also referred to as 'app'.
 A folder in :term:`containers.git`, containing a `docker-compose.yml`.
 The name of this folder is the name of your **Docker-Compose App**.
 Appending ``.disabled`` to the name of the folder will prevent it from being built by the Foundries.io CI/CD.
-Read :ref:`gs-create-a-docker-compose-app` for more detail.

    MACHINE
      The Yocto machine name.
 Officially supported by Foundries if listed